Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_phos.md

 [![image-center](../assets/images/600px/chemotaxisphosnew.png){: .align-center}](../assets/images/chemotaxisphosnew.png)

-To get started, create a copy of your file from the ligand-receptor tutorial and save it as `phosphorylation.bngl`.
+To get started, open the `EColiSimulations` folder from the [previous tutorial](tutorial_lr) in Visual Studio Code.
+Create a copy of your file from the ligand-receptor tutorial and save it as `phosphorylation.bngl`.
 If you would rather not follow along below, you can download a completed BioNetGen file here:
 <a href="../downloads/downloadable/phosphorylation.bngl" download="phosphorylation.bngl">phosphorylation.bngl</a>

 ## Defining molecules